What's in an e-cigarette and e-liquid

 Contaminants(14) have also been found in many e-liquids.
 These include toxic metals, such as arsenic, and toxic chemicals, such as formaldehyde.
 Many of these contaminants are inhaled by the users.

-Many e-cigarettes contain chemicals that are known causes of cancer and lung damage.(1)
+Many vapes contain chemicals that are known causes of cancer and lung damage.(1)

-Forty-two chemicals(1) have been found in e-cigarettes that are known to cause damage to the lungs and airways.
-Many others are known causes of cancer and heart disease.
+Forty-two chemicals(1) have been found in vapes that are known causes of damage to the lungs and airways.
+Many others are known causes of cancer or heart disease.
 Although these chemicals are present at low amounts, the safety of long-term exposure to these cannot be assumed.(15)

-They contain some of the same chemicals found in dangerous products like paint thinner, bug spray and biofuels.
+They include some of the same chemicals found in dangerous products like paint thinner, bug spray and biofuels.

-Many e-cigarettes contain chemicals that are known causes of cancer and lung damage.
+Many vapes contain chemicals that are known causes of cancer or lung damage.

-Chemicals from e-cigarette aerosols can move from the lungs into the blood, then all around the body.(21)
+Chemicals from vape aerosols can move from the lungs into the blood, then all around the body.(21)

-It only takes 10 seconds(22) for nicotine to move from the lungs to the brain.
+It only takes 10 seconds(22) for nicotine in the aerosol to move from the lungs to the brain.